What is Pacerone and how is it used?

 How should I store Pacerone® Tablets?

-- Keep Pacerone® Tablets in a tightly closed container.
+- Keep Pacerone® Tablets in a tightly closed container and protect from light.

 Keep Pacerone® Tablets and all medicines out of the reach of children.